moveworks/developer-docs/use-case-guides/salesforce-account-lookup/README.md

         FROM
          Account
         WHERE
-         Name LIKE '{{query}}'
+         Name LIKE '%25{{query}}%25'
         ```

         Use this Query to fetch all relevant details from your customer’s Salesforce account by replacing the `{{query}}` field with the name of the customer you’re trying to lookup for.
+The `%25` searches for the Account inside account names, instead of an exact keyword match (Example: matching `Acme` with "Acme Inc." and "Acme Semiconductors", instead of matching no results.

 > In the above example, we have used only Standard Salesforce objects, however, you can also use the [Custom](https://help.salesforce.com/s/articleView?id=sf.basics_object_types.htm&type=5) objects that is defined in your Salesforce instance to build the Query.
 Custom objects can be identified by the trailing `__c` after their name.
 You can visit [`https://workbench.developerforce.com/`](https://workbench.developerforce.com/) and explore the different fields present within the `Account` object.
 You can also try out different SOQL queries and use the one which you think is a best fit for the Use Case.